 If you are applying for an accounting role, you need to:

-- Highlight your experience and expertise in preparing and analyzing financial reports, managing records, and ensuring compliance with financial regulations.
+• Showcase your skills in preparing and analyzing financial reports.
+Focus on managing records and ensuring compliance with financial rules.

-- List your credentials to demonstrate that you are qualified for the profession.
-For example, you can mention that you are a Certified Public Accountant or a Certified Management Accountant.
+• List your credentials to prove that you are qualified for the profession.
+You can call yourself a Certified Public Accountant or a Certified Management Accountant.

 Here’s an example: